hdmax2 application

 #> cg00009922

-• Latent factors estimation matrix UU (pp rows and KK columns) from first regression,
+- Latent factors estimation matrix ( rows and columns) from first regression,

 head(hdmax2_step1$AS_1$U)